noargs/ESP32/65_deep_sleep_with_ext1/README.md

-EXT1 is usefull because it has few other options then EXT0.
+EXT1 is useful as it has few other options than EXT0.
 Another difference is EXT0 actually turns on every rtc peripheral, on the other hand, EXT1 doesn't (enable with `esp_sleep_pd_config()`).

 `esp_sleep_pd_config()` its takes two parameters `domain` and `option`. domain has following structure:
 ```c